capkpi/bench/docs/bench_usage.md

  - **backup**: Backup single site data.
 Can be used to backup files as well.
  - **backup-all-sites**: Backup all sites in current bench.

  - **get-app**: Download an app from the internet or filesystem and set it up in your bench.
-This clones the git repo of the Frappe project and installs it in the bench environment.
+This clones the git repo of the CapKPI project and installs it in the bench environment.
  - **remove-app**: Completely remove app from bench and re-build assets if not installed on any site.
  - **exclude-app**: Exclude app from updating during a `bench update`
  - **include-app**: Include app for updating.
-All Frappe applications are included by default when installed.
+All CapKPI applications are included by default when installed.
  - **remote-set-url**: Set app remote url
- - **remote-reset-url**: Reset app remote url to frappe official
+ - **remote-reset-url**: Reset app remote url to capkpi official
  - **remote-urls**: Show apps remote url
  - **switch-to-branch**: Switch all apps to specified branch, or specify apps separated by space
- - **switch-to-develop**: Switch Frappe and ERPNext to develop branch
+ - **switch-to-develop**: Switch CapKPI and ERP to develop branch

 ### A little advanced